-On November 20, 2017, we entered into an amended and restated credit agreement (the "Credit Agreement") with certain lenders (the "Lenders"), which provides for a \$123.8 million secured term loan and a \$150.0 million secured revolving credit facility (the "Credit Facilities").
+Our credit agreement provides for a \$123.8 million secured term loan and a \$150.0 million secured revolving credit facility.
 The revolving credit facility may be made available in U.S. Dollars and certain other currencies and may be increased by up to an additional \$125.0 million if the existing or additional lenders are willing to make such increased commitments.
 The revolving credit facility has sublimits for swing line loans up to \$25.0 million and for the issuance of standby letters of credit in a face amount up to \$25.0 million.
 We expect to use the revolving credit facility for general corporate purposes, including acquisitions of other businesses, and may also use it for working capital.